 TO THE EDITOR,

 MECCANO MAGAZINE,

 BINNS ROAD, LIVERPOOL 13.

-I enclose Postal Order for
+I enclose Postal Order forPlease post the

 'MECCANO MAGAZINE' formonths, beginning with

 theissue.

 NAME (IN BLOCK LETTERS)

 ADDRESS

-MECCANO
+MECCANO GUILD

 THE THREE GREAT OBJECTS OF THE GUILD

 - To make every boy's life brighter and happier. - To foster clean-mindedness, truthfulness, ambition and initiative in boys. - To encourage boys in their hobbies, and especially in the development of their knowledge of mechanical and engineering principles.